Workplace Wellbeing & Behaviour Change

 Programs

-Employees are encouraged to:
+People are encouraged to:

-Completely overhaul routines
+Completely change their routines

-Commit large amounts of time
+Commit significant amounts of time

-Stay highly motivated
+Remain highly motivated

 Prioritise wellbeing on top of already demanding workloads